-Tip One: Don’t Save Your World in EIG Just to Save Lots
+Tip 4: Don’t Save Your World in EIG Just to Save Work on Lots

 Why?
 First of all, the more times you save in EIG, the greater potential there is for it to crash and introduce glitches and other problems later on down the line into your world.
 Because of this, it’s best to save your world in EIG in as few passes as you can.

-Tip Six: Add and Save Work in Batches, Not All At Once
+Tip 5: Add and Save Work in Small Batches, Not All At Once

 When it comes to adding and saving lots and families to your world, don’t add and save all of them at the same time, but in little batches.
 For example, if you’re planning to add 15 families to your world, add and save them to your world five at a time.
 Ditto lots.
-Don’t add, like, 20 lots to your world; there will be so much data to save that EIG will run out of memory in the process.
+Don’t add, like, 20 lots to your world all at the same time; there will be so much data to save that EIG will run out of memory in the process.

-Tip Seven: Don’t Use the Clone Tool to Duplicate Houses
+Tip 6: Don’t Use the Clone Tool to Duplicate Houses

 In CAW, there’s a neat little tool called the clone tool that allows you to duplicate lots.
 It’s okay to clone blank lots, but don’t clone lots that you’ve built houses and buildings on.
 The reason why is that the cloned lots will turn up with glitched doors and windows that don’t show up in live mode.
 So, to create multiple instances of the same house or structure, save it to library, make as many blank lots as you need in CAW, open EIG, then place the house from your library to each one of the new lots you created.